danielraffel/SwiftyLaunchRules/README.md

 # SwiftyLaunchRules

-The **SwiftyLaunchRules** repository is a collection of markdown files designed to be useful when working with [SwiftyLaunch](http://swiftylaun.ch) and developing with LLMs or AI-powered coding tools like Cursor.
-It provides a structured set of rules and guidelines currently supporting v1.5.
+The **SwiftyLaunchRules** repository is a collection of markdown files designed to be useful when working with [SwiftyLaunch](http://swiftylaun.ch) and developing with LLMs or AI-powered coding tools like [Cursor](https://docs.cursor.com/context/rules-for-ai).
+It provides a structured set of rules and guidelines currently supporting SwiftyLaunch v1.5.

 At the core of this repository is swiftrules.md, which serves as a high-level introduction to SwiftyLaunch.
 It provides an overview of the project’s structure, guiding principles, and details about the App Module, which is included in all projects.